PamelaJordanova66/emailMarketing/README.md

 ## How to use the tool

-First you slould create template.
+First you slould create a template.
 When creating the email message be aware that you can use values like first_email, last_email for including customer information.
 For example.
 Dear first_name.
 Available information: first_name, last_name, sex, email and birth_date.
 Then create a group and add the template you would like to use for that group of customers.
-When creating a group and you can schedule a date when you would like all the custumer from this group to receive a mail.
+When creating a group, you can schedule a date when you would like all the custumer from this group to receive a mail.
 Send Email Now button will send an email at that moment to all the customers from that group.
-After create your customers and add them to a whatever group you want.
+After you can create your customers and add them to a whatever group you want.

 ## Start the project